-(2) A hearing should only be convened if, in the opinion of the Municipal Planning Tribunal, a hearing will -

-(a) assist in resolving disputes of fact or of law;

-(b) assist the parties to the application to resolve differences of opinion arising from the application or any objections made thereto; or

-(c) promote consensus on any aspect of the application.

-(3) The Municipal Planning Tribunal must hold a public hearing, if necessary, within 60 days from the date that an application for municipal planning approval and accompanying documents were referred to it.

-(4) The Municipal Planning Registrar must -

-(a) in writing notify -

-(i) the applicant; and

-(ii) all parties who commented on an application for municipal planning approval, of the public hearing;

-(b) display at least four notices of a size at least 210mm X 297mm (A4) on the frontage of the land, or at any other conspicuous and easily accessible place on the land; and

-(c) publish a notice in a newspaper circulating in the area of the land.

-(5) A notice of a public hearing must -

-(a) specify the place, date and time thereof;

-(b) state the purpose thereof; and

-(c) inform parties of their rights contemplated in this item -

-(i) to be present or represented; and

-(ii) to state their case or lead evidence in support thereof.

-(6) Any person has a right to attend the public hearing or to be represented at the public hearing, and to personally, or through their representative -

-(a) state their case;

-- (b) call witnesses to testify and to present other evidence to support their case; - (c) cross-examine any person called as a witness by any opposite party; - (d) have access to documents produced in evidence; and

-(e) address on the merits of the application for municipal planning approval.

-(7) Any member of the public may attend a hearing but may not speak at the hearing with the leave of the Chairperson of the hearing who may impose any conditions limiting the person's address.

-(8) Any person that disrupts or interrupts the proceedings of a hearing may be asked to leave the hearing.

-(9) A Municipal Planning Approval Authority may take cognisance of any evidence produced at a public hearing when it considers an application for municipal planning approval.
+- (2) A hearing should only be convened if, in the opinion of the Municipal Planning Tribunal, a hearing will - - (a) assist in resolving disputes of fact or of law; - (b) assist the parties to the application to resolve differences of opinion arising from the application or any objections made thereto; or - (c) promote consensus on any aspect of the application. - (3) The Municipal Planning Tribunal must hold a hearing, if necessary, within 60 days from the date that an application for municipal planning approval and accompanying documents were referred to it. - (4) The Municipal Planning Registrar must in writing notify- - (a) the applicant; and - (b) all parties who commented on an application for municipal planning approval, of the hearing. - (5) A notice of a hearing must- - (a) specify the place, date and time thereof; - (b) state the purpose thereof; and - (c) inform parties of their rights contemplated in this item- - (i) to be present or represented; and - (ii) to state their case or lead evidence in support thereof. - (6) Any person has a right to attend the hearing or to be represented at the hearing, and to personally, or through their representative- - (a) state their case; - (b) call witnesses to testify and to present other evidence to support their case; - (c) cross-examine any person called as a witness by any opposite party; - (d) have access to documents produced in evidence; and - (e) address on the merits of the application for municipal planning approval. - (7) A person who is present at a hearing who is not a party to the application, representing a party to the application or designated by the Chairperson of the Municipal Planning Tribunal to decide the application contemplated in section 16(1), may not speak at the hearing without the leave of the Presiding Officer who may impose any conditions limiting the person's address. - (8) Any person that disrupts or interrupts the proceedings of a hearing may be asked to leave the hearing. - (9) A Municipal Planning Approval Authority may take cognisance of any evidence produced at a hearing when it considers an application for municipal planning approval.